 Learn More About UR Blogs

 Most people know WordPress for its blogging capabilities, and while personal publishing remains at its core, WordPress has expanded far beyond those humble beginnings.
-The same software we use on this site now runs almost 32% of all websites in the world, for a 60% market share among websites that use a content management system.
+The same software we use on this site now runs over 43% of all websites in the world, for a 65% market share among websites that use a content management system.
 To see the wide array of sites WordPress has been used to create, feel free to browse the WordPress Showcase.

-Usage of our campus installation of WordPress, called UR Blogs, typically falls into one of five categories: course discussion; course projects and exhibits; department and research lab sites; student organizations; and personal sites.
-Use the tabs below to explore these different categories, browse the site gallery for examples of sites created on UR Blogs, contact your CTLT liaison if you have questions, or request a site if you’re ready to get started.
+Usage of our campus installation of WordPress, called UR Blogs, typically falls into one of five categories: course discussion; course projects and exhibits; department and research lab sites; student organizations; and personal portfolios.
+Use the tabs below to explore these different categories, browse the site gallery for examples of sites created on UR Blogs, or request a site if you’re ready to get started.

 Advantages to this model include an easier and faster setup process, as only the faculty member needs to establish a site.
 Depending on what is expected from them, students may be able to participate without logging in, or may log in with their existing UR NetID.
 Keeping all course activity in one place (instead of distributed between a central site and student portfolios) also makes it easier for students to keep track of where they should be submitting work.